smeup/jariko/docs/logging.md

 ## Performace Channel PERF
 The performance channel measures the execution time of loops, programs and subroutines.
-This kind of records are generated at the end of the execution, measuring the time in milliseconds.
+The log records are generated at the end of statements block, measuring the time in milliseconds.

 ```